jannisborn/paperscraper/README.md

         with open(os.path.join(root, db, filename), 'r') as f: data = f.readlines()

-        # Here, the unstructured matches are aggregated into 6 bins, one bin per year
+        # Unstructured matches are aggregated into 6 bins, 1 per year
         # from 2015 to 2020.
-Meanwhile, a sanity check is performed by having
+Sanity check is performed by having
-        # `filtering=True` which removes all papers that don't contain all of the
+        # `filtering=True`, removing papers that don't contain all of
-        # keywords in query.
+        # the keywords in query.
         data_dict[filename][db], filtered = aggregate_paper(
-            data, 2015, bins_per_year=1, filtering=True, filter_keys=query, return_filtered=True
+            data, 2015, bins_per_year=1, filtering=True,
+            filter_keys=query, return_filtered=True
         )

 # Plotting is now very simple